rwieruch/open-crowd-fund/README.md

 Follow further installation instructions from this README to provide the necessary configuration.

-Formatting on the Command Line: `npm run format`
+* Formatting on the Command Line: `npm run format`

+Thanks for your contribution.
+I am looking forward to it.